 Groundbreaking research on children’s learning

 The Elfe study’s school surveys are intended to provide a comprehensive overview of children’s learning, looking at the interactions between socialization within the family and at school.
-They are conducted in the classroom, where teachers are asked to give the children fun exercises to do.
-The first survey was conducted in nursery schools in 2016, with the involvement of second-year teachers (see findings).
-This allowed us to collect information about 4- and 5-year-olds’ early learning of language and numbers.
+They are conducted in the classroom, where teachers are asked to give the children exercises to do.
+A first survey conducted among preschoolers in their middle year of nursery school in 2016 was followed by a second survey 2 years later, when the children had moved up to primary school.
+This allowed us to collect information about their learning and pinpoint the changes that take place between the ages of 4 5 years and 6 7 years in language and numbers.

 This is France’s first nationwide study to track children’s socialization, development and learning from birth and across their schooling.
 The originality of the Elfe birth cohort lies in the use of classroom exercises designed by researchers (research hypotheses).